-An adaptive baseball program for individuals from ages 4-26
+An adaptive softball program for individuals from ages 4-26

 Currently, District 2 consists of 2 teams in each of the following divisions:

-More Buddy assistance needed: Combination of tee hitting and Coach pitch
+More community volunteer assistance needed: Combination of tee hitting and Coach pitch

 Challenger Little League of Kalamazoo is mostly funded by the kindness of our community and sponsors.